thomaswp/thomaswp.github.io/content/_index.md

       text: ""
       items:
         - name: "Undergraduate student, Computer Science Principles"
-          text: Dr. Price was always prepared for class with a presentation, Tophat, and usually lab activity...
+          text: Dr. Price was always prepared for class with a presentation, TopHat, and usually lab activity...
 The interactive videos for homework were very helpful, and this class is one of the few I think that truly benefit from the 'flipped classroom'.
         - name: "Graduate student, Automated Learning and Data Analysis"
           # Upload image to `assets/media/` and reference the filename here
           # image: "testimonial-1.jpg"